 Incline bench press: can also be performed with a barbell or a pair of dumbbells.
 Don't sit the bench up too much because then you'll work your shoulders more than your pecs.

-Narrow grip E-Z bar skullcrushers: You can do this with a pair of dumbbells too (use hammer grip).
+Narrow grip E-Z bar skullcrushers (overhand grip): you can do this with a pair of dumbbells too (use hammer grip).
 Elbows are pointing up and not outwards as you extend your arms.

 Chest flyers (home gym alternative – dumbbell flyers): You can do this on the pec fly machine (sat down) or even on a cable machine (stood up).
 If you are using dumbbells, lay down on the bench like how you would if you did a bench press and lower your extended arms to the sides.
 Don't drop them too low and sprain your shoulder.